osisamkay/expense_manager/README.md

-Below is a README file for the Expense Management App.
-It provides an overview of the project, instructions for installation, usage, contributing, and licensing:

----

 # Expense Management App

 The Expense Management App is a Flask web application designed to help users track their expenses.
 It allows users to add, edit, and delete expenses, as well as view their total expenses and breakdown by category.